bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Hopefully, this will lead to lots of new customers.

-In this module, you\'ve explored a practical example of how to add open graph protocol metadata.
+In this module, you&apos;ve explored a practical example of how to add open graph protocol metadata.

 You should now know how to add the four required meta tags title, type,